gnolang/tx-indexer/use-filters.md

 ```bash
 curl -d @request.json --header "Content-Type: application/json" http://0.0.0.0:8546/graphql/query | jq
 ```
+*Note: If the `jq` command is not present on your system, you can either install it first or just omit it from the command.*

 **Step 3: See the result** &mdash; The service should return output similar to the following: